rosepac/ciberninjas/pages/search.md

 layout: search
 title: Search
 permalink: /search/
-subtitle: "Encuentra lo mejor de nuestro contenido.."
+subtitle: "What are you looking for?"
-feature-img: "assets/img/chico-buscando-libro-biblioteca.webp"
+feature-img: "assets/img/pexels/search-map.jpeg"
 icon: "fa-search"
 ---